Scoutmeister/nCrypt/README.md

 - Simple tool for symmetric cryptography
 - Features Encryption and Decryption
-- Derives cryptography key using passwords
+- Derives cryptography key from passwords
 - Anonymous naming of encrypted files